gtiwari-bidmc/LD_Score_Estimation_wiki/Cell-type-specific-analyses.md

-## Instructions to do the analyses from Finucane et al. 2017 bioRxiv.

 Full tutorial coming soon.
-In the meantime, here is a script:
+In the meantime, here is a script to do the analyses from Finucane et al. 2017 bioRxiv:

     #!/bin/bash